MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ## Ideas
 - review pushState
 - try some post render experiments to see what happens.
-- can we make the boundary of the outlet a little more exposed so we can use that?
-Can we use it even if it's not a little more exposed?
-What would it look like to "officially" focus on the first item in the outlet when the route transitions? (ember-a11y does this to some extent, but only relies on public API)
+- Could we make the boundary of the outlet a little more exposed so we can use that?
+  - Could we use it even if it's not a little more exposed?
+  - What would it look like to "officially" focus on the first item in the outlet when the route transitions?

 ## Experiments and Results
-Repo for app used: https://github.com/MelSumner/three-nine-zero
+Repo for Ember app used: https://github.com/MelSumner/three-nine-zero

 ### Looking at pushState
 We should figure out what(if anything) went wrong with `pushState`- thinking back, we thought it was going to be fine for a11y.
 Was it implemented poorly, or did the design not deliver what we thought it would?
 Using https://codesandbox.io/s/github/rwjblue/screenreader-testing, we can do some experimentation ([GitHub repo here](https://github.com/rwjblue/screenreader-testing)).